GALAglobal/translationapi/README.md

 To install Node.js on mac os, visit http://nodejs.org/ and click install.
 This will download a pre-compiled binary package to your computer `node-vx.xx.xx.pkg`.
 Once the download is complete open the .pkg file which will open a installer that is quite similar to all the installation wizards available for mac.
 Follow the on screen instructions to complete the installation.

 ###Windows###
-To install Node.js on mac os, visit http://nodejs.org/ and click Install.
+To install Node.js on windows os, visit http://nodejs.org/ and click Install.
 You will be prompted to download an .msi file that contains the installer.
 Save the .msi file to a location on your drive and launch the installer by double-clicking on it.
 Follow the on screen instructions to complete the installation.

 ###Testing the installation###